-MACHINE EVALUATED LUMBER (MEL): is lumber that has been non-destructively evaluated by a grading machine and meets the MEL requirements of SPS 2.
+MACHINE EVALUATED LUMBER (MEL): lumber that has been non-destructively evaluated by a grading machine and meets the MEL requirements of NLGA SPS 2.

-MACHINE STRESS-RATED (MSR) LUMBER: is lumber that has been non-destructively evaluated by a grading machine and meets the MSR requirements of SPS 2.
+MACHINE STRESS-RATED (MSR) LUMBER: lumber that has been non-destructively evaluated by a grading machine and meets the MSR requirements of NLGA SPS 2.

-MAJOR MAINTENANCE: any maintenance activity that could cause the grading machine to measure or interpret the indicating property differently than when the grading machine last underwent initial or subsequent qualification.
-This includes actions such as, but not limited to, structural or moving component changes; repairs due to failure of a machine component; load cell, stress-wave or acoustic replacement; and major software upgrades.
+MAJOR MAINTENANCE: maintenance activity that could cause the grading machine to measure or interpret the indicating property differently than when the grading machine last underwent initial or subsequent qualification.

+Note: This includes actions such as, but not limited to, structural or moving component changes; repairs due to failure of a machine component; load cell, stress-wave, or acoustic replacement; and major software upgrades.

-MODULUS OF ELASTICITY (MOE): the ratio of stress to corresponding strain below the proportional limit.
-In this Standard, the modulus of elasticity is determined by edgewise bending at a span of 21 times the depth in accordance with ASTM D198.
-The dressed size (net finished size) is used in computing the modulus of elasticity.
+MODULUS OF ELASTICITY (MOE): ratio of stress to corresponding strain below the proportional limit.

+Note: In this Standard, the modulus of elasticity is determined by edgewise bending at a span of 21 times the depth in accordance with ASTM D198.
+The surfaced size (net finished size) is used in computing the modulus of elasticity.

-NON-CONFORMANCE: a deficiency in a property, documentation or procedure that renders the quality of an item not to be in adherence to specified requirements of this Standard and therefore unacceptable.
-Examples that may cause nonconformance include physical defects, test failures, incorrect or inadequate documentation, or deviations from prescribed processing, inspection or test procedures.
+NON-CONFORMANCE: deficiency in a property, documentation, or procedure that renders the quality of an item not to be in conformance to the specified requirements of this Standard and therefore unacceptable.

+Note: Examples that may cause non-conformance include physical defects, test failures, incorrect or inadequate documentation, and deviations from prescribed processing, inspection or test procedures.

-OUT-OF-CONTROL: a state in which on-going quality control testing indicates that the production process does not meet the mechanical property or delamination requirements of this Standard.
+OUT-OF-CONTROL: state in which on-going quality control testing indicates that the production process does not meet the mechanical property or delamination requirements of this Standard.

-QUALITY CONTROL: a set of procedures that provide a means of measuring and regulating the characteristics of an item to specified requirements.
+QUALITY CONTROL: set of procedures that provide a means of measuring and regulating the performance of an item to specified requirements.

-QUALITY CONTROL MANUAL (PLANT STANDARD): a document which sets forth a specific set of instructions to describe the quality control functions and requirements to be carried out in the production of FJ-MGL.
+QUALITY CONTROL MANUAL (PLANT STANDARD): document which sets forth a specific set of instructions to describe the quality control functions and requirements to be carried out in the production of FJ-MGL at a specified facility.

-RANDOM SAMPLING: a procedure by which a sample is generated from a population.
-The sample shall be representative of the population.
+RANDOM SAMPLING: procedure by which a representative sample is generated from a population.

-RE-QUALIFICATION: analysis of the test results from a random sample drawn from a process that has undergone corrective action in response to an "OUT-OF-CONTROL" condition or re-establishing conformance of an FJ-MGL grade after non-production exceeding one year.
+RE-QUALIFICATION: analysis of the test results from a random sample drawn from a process that has undergone corrective action in response to an "OUT-OF-CONTROL" condition or re-establishing conformance of FJ-MGL items where production has ceased for a period exceeding one year.